 We drive north of Kampala into the Nakasongola District, making our first stop at the Ziwa Rhino Sanctuary, where guides lead us on foot to track the northern white rhinos.
 Proceed to Murchison Falls National Park, the country’s oldest and largest conservation areas.
 The waters of the Nile River plunge through a narrow gorge only 23 feet wide before plunging the height of a 15-story building.
 The Nile bisects this massive park for 71 miles, making it a sanctuary for 76 different species of mammals, as well as Uganda’s largest population of crocodiles.
 We check into our lodge and have a free evening.
 (All Meals)

 Start with a morning game drive in the northern circuit of the park, known as the delta region, where we can view giraffes, lions, elephants, buffaloes, and baboons.
 This afternoon we take a boat to the bottom of Murchison Falls for spectacular views.
 The banks of the Nile are home to many species, including the huge, indigenous Nile crocodiles, large groups of hippos, monitor lizards, buffaloes, elephants and many more.
-We transfer to another part of the national park and check in for an overnight stay.
+We return to our lodge for dinner and overnight.
 (All Meals)

 Board a charter flight to the Kasese airstrip in the Crater Lakes region, where we spend the next two nights at a lodge on a volcano rim with spectacular views.
 Settle into your private cottage and enjoy a free evening to luxuriate in the amenities of the lodge and a spectacular sunset over the Ruwenzori Mountains.
 As darkness descends the howling of black-and-white colobus monkeys and wood owls provides accompaniment to a sumptuous candlelight dinner.
 (All Meals)